 Part of our mission, here at Airy Hill Primary School, is to ensure that reading is at the centre of all learning at home and at school.
-Pupils at Airy Hill are familiar with and enjoy listening to a wide range of stories, poems, rhymes and non-fiction both discretely and as part of a text-rich, wider curriculum.
+The school is determined that every pupil will learn to read regardless of their background, needs or abilities.
+Pupils at Airy Hill are familiar with and enjoy listening to a wide range of stories, poems, rhymes and non-fiction.

 - Closing the word gap

 “Reading for pleasure is more important for children’s cognitive development than their parents’ level of education and is a more powerful factor in life achievement than socio-economic background.”
 (Sullivan and Brown, 2013)

 Our Reading Offer

 - Children will be taught using the Letters and Sounds phonics programme throughout their time at Airy Hill

 - Phonics teaching will begin on day 1 in Reception enabling all pupils to make a strong start